 Wise Path Recovery Centers

-OPIOID ADDICTION
+OPIOID ADDICTION TREATMENT IN WEST VIRGINIA

-What is Opioid Use Disorder?
+What Is Opioid Use Disorder?

 Opioid use disorder is a medical condition characterized by the compulsive use of opioids, despite its harmful consequences.
 Opioid addiction is a growing public health crisis that affects more than 5.6 million people in the United States, according to the Substance Abuse and Mental Health Services Administration.